nagaraj-bahubali/Cross-Language-Clone-Detection/doc/Windows/README.md

 We used conda to create the virtual environment(takes considerable amount of time).
 But feel free to use any.

-setup and activate the environment
+Open Anaconda Prompt to setup and activate the environment
 ```
 conda create -n msr_venv python=3.6.2 anaconda
 conda activate msr_venv